mkumar7742/studio/README.md

 This is a Next.js project bootstrapped with `create-next-app`, designed and built in Firebase Studio.

+This project is a frontend-only application using mock data.
+It is structured to be easily connected to a custom backend.

 ## Getting Started

 To get the development environment running on your local machine, follow these steps: